 Since the model was opened under the RC-only mode (Conventionally reinforced only), the user would have to generate column strips and middle strips to remain compliant with ACI design protocols.
-In ADAPT-Builder 2019 and later versions, due to improvements in support line generation tools, the program no longer generates column strips on their own.
+In ADAPT-Builder 2019, due to improvements in support line generation tools, the program no longer generated middle strips automatically.
+In ADAPT-Builder 20 we have reintroduced the automatic middle strips option in a different manner than previously implemented in the software.
+For more information on the new middle strip modeling tools refer to the ADAPT-Builder 20 New Features Supplement Manual.
 Go to Criteria | Design Criteria | Analysis/Design Options to open the dialog box shown in Figure 6.8-1.